* This is the Consumer Version. *

-For most people with intermittent claudication, exercise or drugs can relieve the pain.
+Regular exercise or drugs can relieve the pain in most people with intermittent claudication.
 Exercise is the most effective treatment and may be appropriate for motivated people who can follow a prescribed daily exercise program.
 Exactly how exercise relieves claudication is not well understood, but exercise probably improves muscle function.
 There is no evidence that exercise improves blood flow or causes new (collateral) blood vessels to grow.
 People with claudication should walk at least 30 minutes a day at least 3 times a week, if possible.
 For most people, following this routine increases the distance they can walk comfortably.
 Discomfort felt during walking is not dangerous.
 When discomfort is felt, a person should stop walking until the discomfort subsides and then walk again.
 The total walking time (excluding rest periods) must be at least 30 minutes to improve walking distance.

 Exercise is usually most effective when it is supervised by a trained therapist in a rehabilitation program.
-Doctors recommend that people with claudication undergo an exercise stress test (see Stress Testing) before they begin a rehabilitation program to make sure that the blood supply to heart muscle is adequate.
+Doctors recommend that people with claudication undergo an exercise stress test before they begin a rehabilitation program to make sure that the blood supply to heart muscle is adequate.

-People should minimize exposure to cold, which causes blood vessels to narrow (constrict), and avoid the use of drugs that cause blood vessels to constrict.
-These drugs include ephedrine or pseudoephedrine, which are components of some sinus congestion and cold remedies.
+Avoiding drugs that cause blood vessels to constrict is also important.
+These drugs include ephedrine, pseudoephedrine, and phenylephrine, which are components of some sinus congestion and cold remedies.

 Bypass Surgery in the Leg

-Pentoxifylline or cilostazol may be used to treat claudication.
+Drugs such as pentoxifylline or cilostazol are taken by mouth to treat claudication.
 These drugs may increase blood flow and thus the oxygen supply to muscles.
-Both drugs must be taken for 2 to 3 months to determine whether they are effective.
+Either drug must be taken for 2 to 3 months to determine whether it is effective.
 However, the usefulness of pentoxifylline is now in doubt, and many experts no longer recommend its use.
 In contrast, cilostazol may result in a 50 to 100% increase in the distance that can be walked without pain.
 Cilostazol should not be used by people with heart failure.